 Clay Adhesives.
 Like clear adhesives are starched based, but clay is added as a filler to increase the wet-tack and level of solids.
 They are considered to have a higher level of wet-tack and are more difficult to clean up versus clear adhesives.

 Wall Panel Adhesive.
-Used in the installation of our Textured Wall Panel systems, Durabond D-740™ Water-Based Wall Adhesive is a high-performance, fast-grab, firm-set, low-VOC, acrylic adhesive designed for bonding where a Class "A" rating for both flame spread and smoke development is required.
+Used in the installation of our Textured Wall Panel systems, Franklin TiteBond Fast Grab FRP adhesive is a high-performance, high solids, low-VOC, adhesive designed for bonding where a Class "A" rating for both flame spread and smoke development is required.

 Cork Adhesives.
-Durabond D-740™ Water-Based Wall Adhesive is a high performance, firm set, acrylic adhesive designed for the installation of MDC Natural Cork.
 Forbo L-910 Wall Adhesive is a high performance, firm set, SBR Polymer designed for the installation of MDC Colored Cork.
 Both adhesives may be used over properly prepared substrates; including drywall, latex painted surfaces, concrete, brick, wood and particle board.